Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

-While they may look similar, there are some key differences between these two breeds of dog.
+While the American Staffordshire Terrier and Pitbull look similar, there are some differences between the two breeds.

-But, the main differences between Staffordshire terriers and Pitbulls are their size, color, temperament, and shape of their faces.
+The main difference between Staffordshire bull terriers and Pitbulls are their size, color, temperament, and shape of their faces.

 When it comes to telling these two dogs apart, or you are looking for which of the two to buy, note that there are several key differences to watch for which makes it easier to tell them apart.